ApnikaPanika/Quizz-game/README.md

 # Printful homework by Toms Bude

-This is printful homework, and the task was to make functional quizz app.
+This is printful homework, and the task was to make a functional quiz app.

-I made it pretty simple, all the parts of the quizz are in the components map, but the logic is in the App.vue file.
-To start my project all you need is, to open the Terminal and write two commands:
+I made it pretty simple, all the parts of the quiz are in the components map, but the logic is in the App.vue file.

+To start my project all you need is, to open my project in the code editor, then open terminal, and write two commands:

 ```
 npm install